AWegnerGitHub/awegnergithub.github.io-content/2022_05_18_run_sanic_on_heroku.md

 ## Problem

-The problem I encounted during this POC wasn't the integration, like I expected.
+The problem I encountered during this POC wasn't the integration, like I expected.
 Instead, the problem I ran into was figuring out where I could deploy this POC at no cost.
 I considered [ngrok][ngrok], but that meant leaving something running on my machine until my team had a chance to play with the POC.
 Instead, I turned to [Heroku][heroku].
 The next problem I ran into was determining how to deploy a Sanic application to Heroku.
 Google returned 5 year old articles, forum posts that don't have answers ([denvercoder9][1], is that you?), and Flask tutorials.

 ## Toy Sanic App